ryanwoconnor/faq.twin.villas/rusticretreatct.md

 - You may not stay past your check out time to use the pool.
 - You may not arrive before your check-in time to use the pool.

+### Apple TV Remote

+To use the Apple TV Remote you can follow the following instructions:

+{% include appletvremote.html %}

+### Thermostats

+There are 5 thermostats at this location.
+3 are for **heat only**.
+2 are for air conditioners.

 #### Heat

 The thermostats shown below are for **HEAT** only.
 The apartment is equipped with electric heat.
 The thermostats are located in each bedroom, and one just outside the bathroom door.
 Photos of them are located here: